DmitryVerzun/my_first_docker_project/README.md

 Fails at the stage of building a container (entrypoint.sh and other scripts not recognized).

-The SQLAlchemy part is fully functional but only if you run it with a jupyter notebook.
-It currently supports the following functions (use --help for details on each one):
+Currently supports the following functions (use --help for details on each one):

 1. Adding / deleting heroes from the database.
 Script name - add_hero.py
 2. Adding slogan to a  hero.
 Script name - add_slogan.py